jtladner/Scripts/strand_specific_coverage/strandspec_covplot/readme.md

 ### Input

-1. One or more **sam or bam files** specific as arguments on the command line
+1. One or more **sam or bam files** specified as arguments on the command line
     - The reference needs to be the same in all specified alignment files

 ### Usage